Lost Pipeline Recovery Agent

 Bring back deals you thought were dead.

 Every firm has a graveyard of deals that went cold.
-Many of them aren't dead - the timing was wrong, the champion left, the budget shifted.
-This agent systematically works that graveyard and brings opportunities back to life.
+Many of them are not dead - the timing was wrong, the champion left, the budget shifted.
+Working that list by hand is the kind of task that never makes it to the top of a rep's day, so it never gets done.
+This agent works the graveyard systematically and brings the live ones back to active consideration.

 Part of our AI agent catalog.
 Pair this with AI consulting and AI implementation services, or explore the broader AI strategy framework.